 However, this is not as cost-effective or as sustainable as BYOD, not to mention that SMBs won’t be able to cover the initial expenses associated with such an investment.
-Furthermore, you will have to guarantee secure access to your internal network by setting up an independent, remote-access Virtual Private Network (VPN).
+Furthermore, you will have to guarantee secure access to your internal network by setting up a remote-access Virtual Private Network (VPN).

 While you will still need to monitor app liability and device exposure, there’s a simple and affordable solution to mitigate network-based risks in the form of a VPN service.
 These VPN providers have done all the work for you, from the required investments to hardware setups, software programming, network configurations, and even specialized staff to maintain the architecture itself.